le0nxD/le0nxD/README.md

 - 🍜 Can write code with one hand while eating noodles.
 Don’t ask how — just accept it.
 - 📺 Binge-watching *Reacher* while telling myself *"just one more episode."*
 - ☕ Fueled by caffeine, memes, and "this will only take 5 minutes" lies.
+- 🐱 Often interrupted by my cat while coding — she's way too adorable to get mad at.
+Sometimes she types a few lines herself (totally random), and other times she just sits on the keyboard like she owns the place.
 ---

 ### 🛠️ Tech I Fight Bugs With